Champagne 101: Everything You Need to Know

 It is made in a long, multi-step process, which contributes to the hefty price tag.

 First, it’s made into a low-alcohol still wine and then it is bottled and capped, where it undergoes a second fermentation with a little added yeast and a bit of sugar for weeks to years.
 (Again, why it’s pricy.)
 The yeast converts the sugar into alcohol, and natural carbon dioxide forms as bubbles.

 The bottles are stored upright at first, then the bottles are slowly turned and lowered in a process called riddling.

-When the bottles are upside down, meaning the spent yeast has moved into the neck of the bottle.
+When the bottles are upside down, the spent yeast moves into the neck of the bottle.

 Next, in a process called engorgement, the cap is popped off and the pressure inside the bottle pushes out the spent yeast.
 More sugar and a bit of wine are added before the bottle is finally corked and muzzled with a wire cage.

 Types of sparkling wine